contextforce/contextforce-python/README.md

 ---

-This documentation provides detailed information on how to use each function within the `ContextForceClient` SDK and the headers automatically set by the SDK for each function.
+This documentation provides detailed information on how to use each function within the `ContextForceClient` SDK and the headers automatically set by the SDK for each one of the functions.